Cr1py/PokeBinder/README.md

 **6. The 3D card: `Card3D.tsx`**
 The card is built as a box mesh with a different material on each face.
 The four thin edges use a solid color, while the front and back faces use the card's real artwork, with support for transparent PNGs.
 Dragging the card rotates it, and releasing the mouse lets it settle in place.

-**7. Admin add flow: `AdminButton.tsx` to `AddCard.tsx`**
-Once signed in through `AuthContext`, an add card button appears next to the lock icon.
-Submitting the form uploads both the front and back images to Supabase Storage, adds a new row to the `cards` table, and then calls `assignCardToNextSlot`.
-That function finds the next open slot in `binder_slots`, or creates one if every existing slot is full, and links the new card to it.
-As a result, the card appears in the binder the next time it loads, with no manual database work required.